 This is a risky alternative to receiving proper medical care for your condition through a valid TRT UK clinic and it is highly inadvisable – your health is too important to risk messing around with dodgy steroids.

 Can I transfer from another low testosterone provider?

 Yes you can!
 It is simple to transfer – we still require a consultation but this is at a discounted rate.
-We have patients transferring to us weekly from other providers as we provide better value, better service and a better selection of the medications you need such as Testosterone Enanthate and HCG for good prices.
+We have patients transferring to us weekly from other providers as we provide better value, better service and a better selection of the medications you need, such as Testosterone Enanthate and HCG, at a very reasonable price.

 The UK BSSM guidelines on testosterone deficiency are the gold standard for how to assess and treat testosterone deficiency in the UK.
 If your endocrinologist or GP don’t know about them and aren’t referring to them then you need to find another low testosterone specialist.
 They contain some extremely interesting information and research.

 They provide a framework for how to assess for and treat testosterone deficiency.
 They key points from the guidelines (they are worth a read in full!) are:

 - Testosterone deficiency is more common in older men with comorbidities (other medical problems) who are overweight

 - The CAG DNA segment can affect not only how sensitive an individual is to testosterone levels but also how the body reacts to the testosterone in its receptors (e.g. how much muscle growth is stimulated from the amount of testosterone present).